 At the time of the first measurements no recognised methods for detecting these contaminants existed in Europe in 2007, and consequently Monini developed a system to check for the presence of MOHs in its products: a quali-quantitative system for monitoring incoming refined oils.
-In May 2012, the system was presented at the University of Udine at a convention organised by the Italian Society for the Study of Fatty Substances and, at the end of 2017, after the publication by ISO of MOSH and MOAH measurement methods, the company updated its analysis process 13.10.
+In May 2012, the system was presented at the University of Udine at a convention organised by the Italian Society for the Study of Fatty Substances and, at the end of 2017, after the publication by ISO of MOSH and MOAH measurement methods, the company updated its analysis process to define the possible presence of contaminants in products more accurately.